Last updated: 4 November 2020

-Yes, we are currently working alongside our exam delivery partners in preparation for delivering the upcoming September exam session in as many countries as possible.
+Yes, we are currently working alongside our exam delivery partners in preparation for delivering the upcoming December exam session in as many countries/regions as possible.

-No, due to the ongoing impact of the Covid-19 pandemic we have made the decision in a number of countries to offer the exam contingency option of remotely invigilated exams initially piloted in July.
+No, due to the ongoing impact of the Covid-19 pandemic we have made the decision in a number of countries to once again offer the exam contingency option of remotely invigilated exams.

 We’ll provide any key exam session updates, including unavoidable cancellations, via email.
 Please ensure you check the email account for the email address recorded on your ACCA account frequently for any updates.

-The September exam session will begin on 7 September as originally scheduled.
+The December exam session is due to begin on 7 December.

 The health and safety of our staff and students remains the top priority.
 Each country is subject to a differing set of Covid-related guidelines and regulations, as imposed by local authorities.
 We assure you these guidelines will be adhered to in each location and we will only operate exams in locations where we have been given approval to do so by local authorities.

-We have already communicated to students on the type of conditions and regulations which can be expected to be in place at exam centres for September.
+We will communicate to students in mid-November on the type of conditions and regulations which can be expected to be in place at exam centres for December.

-Any students in this situation must notify ACCA of their exemption prior to the exam via email@example.com, so that we can check with your exam centre if it is possible to permit access without wearing a mask.
+Any students in this situation must notify ACCA of their exemption prior to the exam via the ‘contact us’ form, so that we can check with your exam centre if it is possible to permit access without wearing a mask.